7000 Oaks

 and homelessness and fury.

-I found a love-worn swallow's nest
+I found a love-worn nest

-and a red-breast chat who chirruped
+and a robin who prattled

 the tree truck didn't come.

-Greybeard Holger sat at the wheel
+Holger sat at the wheel

-of the flatbed pickup, humming
+of a pickup, humming to

-to Connie Francis on the radio,
+Connie Francis on a radio,

 Tu mir nicht weh,